openssl/tools/HOWTO-make-a-release.md

-Security advisories are created using the Github Security tab, and will generate a private repository, to which you can add collaborators (the reviewer, for instance), and use to fix the issue via pull requests.
+Security advisories are created using the Github Security tab, and will generate a private repository, to which you can add collaborators (the reviewer, for instance), and use it to fix the issue via pull requests.
 For more information, please read Github's [creating a security advisory], including the "Next Steps" at the end of that page.